Measurement of the 2$\nu\beta\beta$ Decay Half-Life of Se-82 with the Global CUPID-0 Background Model

-The fit is performed with the JAGS software~\cite{JAGS}, which exploits the Monte Carlo Markov Chain sampling to sample the joint posterior probability density function of the model unknowns, which linearly depend on the source activities.
+{\it Spectral Fit.} Exploiting a multivariate Bayesian fit, we reproduce the experimental spectra with a linear combination of the simulated spectra of the different background sources.
+As a result, we obtain a reliable estimation of the activity of each source considered.
+The fit is performed with the JAGS software~\cite{JAGS}, which exploits the Monte Carlo Markov Chain (MCMC) to sample the joint posterior probability density function of the model unknowns, which linearly depend on the source activities.
 We performed a combined fit on 8 experimental spectra, corresponding to \mspeconeb, \mspeconea, \mspectwo, and \summspectwo for both \phone and \phtwo.
 The fit energy range extends from 300~keV to 5~MeV for \mspeconeb, and from 2 to 7~MeV for \mspeconea.
 For the \mspectwo and \summspectwo, we require that both events deposit an energy higher than 150~keV, with the exception of events in time coincidence with $\alpha$-particles, for which the threshold is 100~keV to include the nuclear recoils.
 We use a non-uniform bin size to compact $\alpha$-peaks and $\gamma$-ray lines in a single bin, avoiding the mismatch between simulations and real data induced by the line shape of the peaks.
 Moreover, we grouped more bins together if the total number of events is lower than 30 counts, while, in any other case, we use a 15~keV fixed step binning.
 We use non-negative flat priors for all the sources whose activity cannot be constrained \textit{a priori} with independent measurements.
 In particular, we use the results obtained in the CUORE-0 background model to set a prior on the \THO and \UR in the \textit{Holder} and the $^{60}$Co in the cryostat components.
 Since the \phone and \phtwo data sets are consecutive in time, we can reasonably assume that the activity of all the contaminants with a half-life longer than the overall CUPID-0 lifetime is constant.
 For this reason, we constrain a subset of simulations to have the same activity between \phone and \phtwo.
-We have a total of 78 simulations, with 17 couples of them constrained (see Supplemental Materials).
+We have a total of 78 simulations, with 17 couples of them constrained~\cite{Supplemental}.
 We consider as \textit{Reference Fit} the one performed with the simulations, the energy ranges, and the binning described above.
-The fit details, like the spectral reconstruction over the 8 experimental spectra and the pull distribution, are shown in the Supplemental Materials.
-We reconstruct the background index in the Region Of Interest (ROI) by selecting the events in a 400~keV interval centered at the \QBB of \se-\vv.
+The fit details, like the spectral reconstruction over the 8 experimental spectra and the pull distribution, are shown in Ref.~\cite{Supplemental}.
+We reconstruct the background index in the ROI by selecting the events in a 400~keV interval centered at the \QBB of \se-\vv , i.e. [2.8,3.2]~MeV.
 We also apply the delayed coincidence cut on the \THO simulations in order to reproduce the selection criteria of the \onu analysis~\cite{CUPID:2022puj,Azzolini:2019nmi}.
 The background index reconstructed with the fit for each group of sources in \phone and \phtwo is reported in Fig.~\ref{fig:ROI}.